 More information here

-Melbourne subscribers should contact The Australian Ballet Customer Services Team to arrange a lost ticket voucher which can be collected from The Australian Ballet representative at the venue 30 minutes prior to the performance.
+Melbourne ticket-holders should contact The Australian Ballet Customer Services Team to arrange a lost ticket voucher which can be collected from The Australian Ballet representative at the venue 30 minutes prior to the performance.

 Lost tickets cannot be exchanged.